 What are stem cells?

 The human body contains hundreds of different types of cells that are important for our daily health.
-These cells are responsible for keeping our bodies running each day such as making our hearts beat, brains thinks, kidney’s clean our blood, replace our skin cells as they shed off, and so on.
+These cells are responsible for keeping our bodies running each day such as making our hearts beat, brains think, kidneys clean our blood, replace our skin cells as they shed off, and so on.
 The unique job of stem cells is to make all these other types of cells.
-Stem cells are the suppliers of new cells.
+They are the suppliers of new cells.
 When stem cells divide they can make more of themselves or more of other types of cells.
-For example, stem cells in skin can make more skin stem cells or they can make differentiated cells of the skin that have specific jobs of their own such as making the melanin pigment.
+For example, stem cells in skin can make more of themselves or they can make differentiated cells of the skin that have specific jobs of their own such as making the melanin pigment.

 When we get injured or sick, our cells also are injured or killed.
 When this happens, stem cells become active.
 Stem cells have the job of fixing our injured tissues and of replacing other cells when they routinely die.
 In this way our stem cells keep us healthy and prevent us from prematurely aging.
 Stem cells are like our own army of microscopic doctors.

 Stem cells come in many different forms.
 Scientists think that every organ of our body has its own specific type of stem cells.
 For example, our blood is made from blood (also known as hematopoietic) stem cells.
 However, stem cells are also present from the earliest stages of human development, and when scientists grow these, they are called “embryonic stem cells”.